lando/lando/examples/mailhog/README.md

 # Should be serving the admin interface on port 80
 lando ssh -s php -c "curl mailhog | grep MailHog"

-# Should have mailhog 1000 set as the meUser
+# Should have mailhog set as the meUser
-lando ssh -s mailhog -c "id | grep mailhog | grep 1000"
+lando ssh -s mailhog -c "id | grep mailhog"

 # Should be able to collect messages sent from php
 lando ssh -s php -c "php /app/mail.php"